GSA/px-benefit-finder/README.md

 Docs to be written

-## How to Clone the PX-BEARS-DRUPAL Repository with usagov-2021 Submodule
+## How to Clone the PX-BENEFIT-FINDER Repository with usagov-2021 Submodule

-This guide will walk you through the process of cloning the **_PX-BEARS-DRUPAL_** repository that includes a submodule.
+This guide will walk you through the process of cloning the **_PX-BENEFIT-FINDER_** repository that includes a submodule.
 Submodules are repositories embedded within another repository, allowing you to include external dependencies or shared code as part of your project.
 When you clone such a project, by default you get the directories that contain submodules, but none of the files within them yet.

 To clone the repository with a submodule, follow these steps: